 The audience is polled on their opinion before and after the debate; they can vote for the motion, against the motion, or be undecided.
 The winner of the debate is whichever side has the largest increase in percentage points.
 So if the split is 70/20/10 (for / against / undecided) before the debate and 72/25/3 after the debate, the against side wins because they increased by 5 points, whereas the for side only gained 2 points.
 Winning usually boils down to whoever can sway the most undecided voters.

 The other day a friend observed that, “I’ve listened to dozens of episodes, and not once has the number of unsure audience members increased.”
-While it seems natural to be less undecided about something after hearing an extended discussion on a topic, I can also see where his disappointment comes from.
-If you hear people present compelling arguments regarding a topic, being more informed yet still unsure of the “right” side isn’t completely out of the question.
-A friend of disappointed friend, who also happens to be a data scientist, then crunched some numbers and wrote a spectacular write-up with some pretty interesting finds.
+While it seems intuitive to me that fewer people would be undecided after hearing an extended discussion on a topic, I can also see where his confusion comes from.
+If you hear people present compelling arguments for two sides of a topic, it should have the power to convince some that their former positions may be incorrect – maybe even sway some to decide that they are now undecided.
+I suppose people dislike NOT having an opinion.

 Said data scientist inputted all data into Google Spreadsheets before crunching some conclusions out, but I’m a JSON-type-of-guy.
 Enter intelligence-json: a repository containing all results of Intelligence Squared US debates in JSON format.
 Also enter intelligence-analyzer: a skeleton project that parses all this data into POJOs using Jackson, my favorite JSON parsing library.

 Crunch away friends!

 Holy crap!
 I totally forgot about the July 1st release of Child of Light on the Vita until it flew right by me.
 After finally playing it, I’m happy to report that it’s a surprisingly unique and amazing JRPG!
 Here’s a list of what makes Child of Light truly shine.